chuang76/writ3up/pwnable-kr/bof.md

-This is the third challenge in pwnable.kr [1], and it is about buffer overflow. <br>Let's start.
+This is the third challenge in pwnable.kr, and it is about buffer overflow. <br>Let's start.
 First of all, according to the pwnable.kr website, we can obtain the source code `bof.c` and executable file `bof` as follows:

 ```
 $ wget http://pwnable.kr/bin/bof.c